Persian Gardens: 9 UNESCO-Inscribed Magnificent Paradises

-9 Persian gardens are listed in the UNESCO World Heritage: Pasargadae in Marvdasht Fars, Eram in Shiraz, Chehelston in Isfahan, Fin in Kashan, Abbasabad in Tehran, Shazdeh Garden in Mahan Kerman, Dolatabad in Yazd, Pahlavanpur in Mehriz Yazd, and Akbarieh in Birjand.
-Visit Persian Gardens
+Visitors to Iran can explore several Persian Gardens inscribed by UNESCO World Heritage, including the Pasargadae in Marvdasht Fars, Eram in Shiraz, Chehelston in Isfahan, Fin in Kashan, Abbasabad in Tehran, Shazdeh Garden in Mahan Kerman, Dolatabad in Yazd, Pahlavanpur in Mehriz Yazd, and Akbarieh in Birjand.

-Pasargadae Persian Garden, is a section of the Pasargadae World Collection referred to as the Origin of Persian Gardens and the Early Gardening Pattern of Iran.
-Based on historical evidences, Cyrus the Great described how to make the gardens, and even how to arrange the trees.
-This gardens also had large buildings and other small gardens, and many see it as a “garden in the garden.”
+Pasargadae Persian Garden is a section of the Pasargadae World Collection referred to as the Origin of Persian Gardens and the Early Gardening Pattern of Iran.
+Based on historical evidence, Cyrus the Great described how to make the gardens, and even how to arrange the trees.
+These gardens also had large buildings and other small gardens, and many see it as a “garden in the garden.”

-Today, nothing remains of the ancient beauty of this garden, but evidence and discoveries show that the garden has two mansions, various trees, colorful flowers as well as numerous birds; elements that Cyrus, the great designed with his own taste.
+Today, nothing remains of the ancient beauty of this garden, but evidence and discoveries show that the garden has two mansions, various trees, colorful flowers as well as numerous birds; elements that Cyrus the Great designed to his own taste.

 The water needed for the royal garden was provided through the branches of the Pulvar River.
-One of the interesting points of this garden is its water circulation system in rocky land.
-Visit Persian Gardens
+One of the interesting points of this garden is its water circulation system on rocky land.

-There are columns on the upper floors of the mansion that has been inspired by the Persepolis to recall its beauty and magnificence.
-Visitors can also admire the various paintings adorning the walls, including depictions of Naser-al-Din Shah Qajar, stories from Ferdowsi and Shahnameh or Epic of Kings, Suleiman and Queen Saba, Rostam, Khosrow Shirin, Yusuf and Zulikha, and ancient Persian literature and religious tales.
+The garden’s mansion boasts upper-floor columns inspired by the iconic Persepolis, adding to its beauty and magnificence.
+Visitors can also admire the various paintings adorning the walls, including depictions of Naser-al-Din Shah Qajar, stories from Ferdowsi’s Shahnameh or Epic of Kings, Suleiman and Queen Saba, Rostam, Khosrow Shirin, Yusuf and Zulikha, and ancient Persian literature and religious tales.
 Eram Garden is a must-visit destination for those looking to explore the beauty and history of Persian gardens and their cultural significance.

-This garden is such an attractions you cannot miss.
-The courtyard, the mansion, the pool and the beautiful streams that look alike small waterfalls have given a special atmosphere to this place.
+Shazdeh Garden is such an attraction you cannot miss.
+The courtyard, the mansion, the pool and the beautiful streams that look like small waterfalls have given a special atmosphere to this place.
 In addition to its historical background, the garden is also eye-catching.
-People come together for a various occasions such as the New Year and spend some time there.
-Visit Persian Gardens
+People come together for various occasions such as the New Year and spend some time there.

-When people hear the name of Chehelston, everyone remembers the building with majestic pillars and imagine the palace in mind, but the garden inside which Chehelsoton mansion is built is much worthy as its name appears on the UNESCO World Heritage List.
-Chehelsotun Garden is a wisely-built garden with beautiful aisles and water circulation system.
+When people hear the name of Chehel Sotoun, everyone remembers the building with its majestic pillars and imagines the palace in mind, but the garden inside which Chehelsoton mansion is built is much more worthy as its name appears on the UNESCO World Heritage List.
+Chehelsotun Garden in Isfahan is a wisely-built garden with beautiful aisles and a water circulation system.
 Its nice mansion which is now a museum attracts the attention of its visitors.
-There is a large pool in the garden and the reflection of mansion image makes such a unique opportunity for photography.
+There is a large pool in the garden and the reflection of the mansion image makes such a unique opportunity for photography.
 Sculptures placed around the pool are another interesting part of this garden.
-Visit Persian Gardens

 The garden is 33700 square meters, covered by the barrow and cylindrical towers where the residents were in complete safety against the rain.
 The size, shape and height of the building also reflected the glory and majesty of its royalty.
 The murder of Amir Kabir – Iran’s Chancellor – the most important event in Iran’s history, has taken place in the bath of this garden adding to its reputation.

-A striking features of this garden is the pond in which people throw coins and believe their wishes will be fulfilled.
+A striking feature of this garden is the pond in which people throw coins and believe their wishes will be fulfilled.
 The philosophy of dropping a coin in water returns to the ritual of Mitra in the Zarathustra religion.
-In this ritual, water is a symbol of purity, so one has to give a part of wealth to the goddess and takes blessings instead.
-Visit Persian Gardens
+In this ritual, water is a symbol of purity, so one has to give a part of the wealth to the goddess and takes blessings instead.

 Abbas Abad Historical Complex or Abbas Abad Garden is a beautiful space in Alborz Mountains, which is considered to be the most important non-desert garden in Iran.
 This valuable collection was built by Shah Abbas I in 1020 and 1021 AH and now it reaches 500 hectares.
 The garden of Abbas Abad is located on a natural hill.
 The Safavid Engineers created its stairs and platforms by cutting down the hill, and then they built a three-storey garden with a beautiful mansion at its highest point.

 Like many other Persian gardens, mirror works are a part of the architecture of this garden which adds to its beauty.
-An interesting features of this garden is the paved roads as a part of this vast complex.
-Water supply of the garden consists of the 600 meters long clay pipes distributing water to all parts of the garden.
+An interesting feature of this garden is the paved roads as a part of this vast complex.
+The water supply of the garden consists of 600 meters long clay pipes distributing water to all parts of the garden.

-The mansion, observation towers, north and south plains, dam and the water flow control tower, the pottery workshops and are interesting parts of this garden.
-Visit Persian Gardens
+The mansion, observation towers, north and south plains, dam and water flow control tower, and pottery workshops are interesting parts of this garden.

-Doulat Abad Garden, was built at the end of the Afshari period, is considered as one of the most beautiful gardens in Iran.
+Doulat Abad Garden, which was built at the end of the Afshari period, is considered one of the most beautiful gardens in Iran.
 The garden has four main buildings.
-Several parts of this garden have destroyed over years, and today only 40,000 square meters of it remains.
+Several parts of this garden have been destroyed over the years, and today only 40,000 square meters of it remain.
 Doulat Abad Garden has two distinct sections at the moment.

-A main reasons for its reputation is the tall wind-tower known as the world’s tallest wind-tower.
-This wind-tower is located above the entrance hall (summer mansion) direct the desert breeze into the building.
+The main reason for its reputation is the tall wind tower known as the world’s tallest wind tower.
+This wind tower is located above the entrance hall (summer mansion) directing the desert breeze into the building.
 In this garden like other Persian gardens, water plays an important role; the water was provided by the Doulat Abad historical aqueduct.
-This aqueduct is one of the most important and longest aqueducts in the city of Yazd, which has five fields and originates from Mehriz highlands.
-Visit Persian Gardens
+This aqueduct is one of the most important and longest aqueducts in the city of Yazd, which has five fields and originates from Mehriz Highlands.

-The architectural of this garden is Persian, but inspirations comes from the Russian architecture integrated with the Islamic architecture, all created a modern architecture.
+The architecture of this garden is Persian, but inspiration comes from Russian architecture integrated with Islamic architecture, all created modern architecture.
 The spaces in this garden include the Heshmat al-Mulk mansion, the central mansion and the service spaces.
 There are also museums inside the garden displaying the history and culture of this part of Iran.
-These museums include: Birjand Archaeological Museum, Birjand Museum of Anthropology, Doll Museum and Khorasan Culture Museum.
-Visit Persian Gardens
+These museums include Birjand Archaeological Museum, Birjand Museum of Anthropology, Doll Museum and Khorasan Culture Museum.

 Due to the flowing of water inside it, Pahlavan Pour was an attractive garden from the late Qajar period.
-Most of the water in the garden is directly provided by Hasaabad Qanat, and this water, except to the Pahlavan Pour, does not directly go to any of the gardens in the area.
-Shah Hoseini Qanat is another sources of water supply.
+Most of the water in the garden is directly provided by Hasaabad Qanat, and this water, except for the Pahlavan Pour, does not directly go to any of the gardens in the area.
+Shah Hoseini Qanat is another source of water supply.

-The old trees are one of the attractions of this garden, locating on two sides of the main garden.
-Pomegranate, almonds and persimmons are the fruit trees of this garden that give a special character to this place.
+The old trees are one of the attractions of this garden, located on two sides of the main garden.
+Pomegranates, almonds and persimmons are the fruit trees of this garden that give a special character to this place.

-It is interesting to know that the entrance of this garden is decorated with Zand period style, but its construction dates back to the Qajar era.
-Visit Persian Gardens
+It is interesting to know that the entrance of this garden is decorated in the Zand period style, but its construction dates back to the Qajar era.